 Even in prolonged dry weather,some conditions can cause dung to remain moist enough for larvae to survive and infect paddocks.
 For example, larvae can survive for long periods along bore drains, near dams and under trees.
 Talk to one of our team at Vet Cross for advice on parasite control today.
 Prevention is better than cure.

-Puppy training, bladder stones, brachycephalic obstructive airway syndrome (boas), puppy toilet training and more...
+Brachycephalic obstructive airway syndrome (boas), cruciate ligament problems, anal gland disease, puppy training and more...
 Learn more...

 Feline lower urinary tract disease (flutd), frequently asked questions, feline aids, hairballs and more...
 Learn more...